singh1114/jeklog/_posts/2017-12-19-how-to-create-a-free-blog-using-github-pages-and-jekyll-with-jeklog.markdown

 title: How to create a free blog using GitHub Pages and Jekyll with Jeklog
 slug: how-to-create-a-free-blog-using-github-pages-and-jekyll-with-jeklog
 ---
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

+JekLog is a blogging platform created to launch Jekyll blogs in few clicks and host it using GitHub pages.
+If you want to start a free blog using Jekyll, you are at a right place.

+&nbsp;

 Hello everyone,

 I am writing this post with a mindset that,